 – Mazal Landes

-Dan is a family therapist specializing in NVR-oriented systemic interventions, with particular emphasis on AED (Adult Entitled Dependence), resistance to family violence, and crisis intervention.
+Dan is a family therapist and psychologist specializing in NVR-oriented systemic interventions, with particular emphasis on AED (Adult Entitled Dependence), resistance to family violence, and crisis intervention.
 Dan manages the Center for Non-Violent Resistance Psychology, a private counseling center for parents of adults suffering from AED and behavior and anxiety problems, which he co-founded with Professor Haim Omer.
 Dan has developed and published, together with Professor Omer and the center team, a NVR-based intervention model for AED.
 He is also founder of an international forum of NVR practitioners and a team member of the School of Non-Violent Resistance.
 In the past, Dan has held various journalistic positions, as well as senior business development, marketing and entrepreneurship positions in Israel’s High Tech industry.
-Dan holds an M.A. degree in Social Psychology from the Tel Aviv University and is a graduate of Shinui (the Israeli Institute for Systemic Studies, Family and Personal Change), and is certified by the Israeli Association for Couple and Family Therapy.
+Dan holds an M.A. degree in Social Psychology from the Tel-Aviv University, is a graduate of Shinui (the Israeli Institute for Systemic Studies, Family and Personal Change), and is certified by the Israeli Association for Couple and Family Therapy.